NetworkedAssets/git4c/doc/04. Concepts/4.4 Repository Functionality/4.4.1 Get information from repository/4.4.1.4 Get methods/Get methods.md

 ### Existing repository

-You can also refer the existing repository directly by it's uuid.
+You can also refer the existing repository directly by its uuid.

 Endpoint for getting the file is available at:
 ```
-GET {git4c-backend-url}/repository/methods
+GET {git4c-backend-url}/repository/{uuid}/methods
 ```